evoth/blog/README.md

 - Repeated code between references and tooltip-- create partial for metadata generation
 - Reevaluate list vs single partial organization (esp. containers)
 - Fix spacing at top of post (has to do with TOC?)
+- **Pagination**
+- Figure out modular/DRY way to do the different taxonomy/section templates
+    - Right now there's a LOT of duplicated templates because I just wanted to lay the groundwork
+- Think about front matter for taxonomy/section pages, standard way to include markdown in hero, etc.
 - Add content